• Skip to main content

 Comparison

 DescriptionDefault back-end for CDP Logger.
-Stores data into a local file using a custom format that provides high performance while minimizing disk usage.Open source time series database.
-It is designed to handle high write and query loads and provides an SQL-like query language called InfluxQL for interacting with data.Writes logged data into a local CSV (comma-separated values) file.
+Stores data into a local file using a custom format that provides high performance while minimizing disk usage.Time-series database built on PostgreSQL by TigerData.
+Supports standard SQL and the PostgreSQL ecosystem.Open source time series database.
+It is designed to handle high write and query loads.
+Depending on the version, it provides different query languages like InfluxQL, Flux and FlightSQL.Writes logged data into a local CSV (comma-separated values) file.

-ConfigurationVery little configuration is needed and all of it can be done through CDP Studio.Requires setting up a remote InfluxDB server.
+ConfigurationVery little configuration is needed and all of it can be done through CDP Studio.Requires setting up a PostgreSQL server with the TimescaleDB extension enabled.
+Database and schema creation, retention policies, and continuous aggregates can be set up through CDP Studio, but roles and permissions are configured through PostgreSQL/TimescaleDB tools.Requires setting up a remote InfluxDB server.
 Authentication, retention policies, continuous queries aggregating data, etc. must be configured separately through InfluxDB server interface.Very little configuration.

 • High-performance local logging without the complexity of setting up an external server (remote access to data is still possible through CDP Logger's built-in server or the dedicated LogServer component, see Viewing Data).